The Best WordPress LMS Plugins For 2023: Create & Sell Courses Easily

 - Accept payments via PayPal and Stripe.

-Pricing: $97/year for the individual plugin.
-Alternatively, you can purchase Thrive Apprentice as part of Thrive Suite that bundles all of the developer’s plugins at $299/year or $99/quarter.
+Pricing: $149/year (renews at $299/year thereafter) for the individual plugin.
+Alternatively, you can purchase Thrive Apprentice as part of Thrive Suite that bundles all of the developer’s plugins at $299/year (renews at $599/year thereafter).

 4. Tutor LMS

 Tutor LMS is most comparable to LearnDash and LifterLMS, except it has a fairly robust, albeit simple, free version.
 You’ll create online courses with a drag-and-drop interface and fill them with lessons, topics and quizzes.
 All content formats are available, but this WordPress LMS plugin only supports YouTube and Vimeo.

 The developers of this LMS plugin, Themeum, offer a variety of different products, including themes.
 In fact, four of the premium themes they offer are designed to be integrated directly with Tutor LMS.
 They feature well-designed product pages and optimized styles for the course interface.

 Something Tutor LMS doesn’t offer is complex content restriction.
 Rest assured, non-students won’t be able to access your courses, and students will only be able to access the courses they’ve purchased.

 Still, you’ll need to integrate your site with a content restriction or membership plugin to implement more sophisticated restriction strategies.

 You also can’t sell online courses as subscriptions natively.
 This means if you want to restrict content or sell subscriptions, you’ll need to integrate your site with premium third-party plugins like Restrict Content Pro, WooCommerce Subscriptions and Paid Memberships Pro, which aren’t cheap (PMP does have a limited free plan, fortunately).

 - Organize courses into lessons, topics and quizzes.